jackd248/ddev-commands-collection/src/CommandsCollection/general/static/README.md

 #### Extend

 Extend a DCC command and add them manually to the project git.
-To avoid the overwriting of the command, extend the command with one of the following keyords:
+To avoid the overwriting of the command, extend the command with one of the following keywords within a comment:

 - `<keep/>`
 - `<ingore/>`